-Four different datasets have been employed in the evaluation.
-These include the \textbf{MegaDepth}~\cite{megadepth} and \textbf{ScanNet}~\cite{scannet} datasets, respectively outdoor and indoor.
-The same 1500 image pairs for each dataset and Ground-Truth (GT) data indicated in the protocol employed in~\cite{loftr} are used.
-These datasets are de-facto standard in nowadays image matching benchmarking; sample image pairs for each dataset are shown in Fig.~\ref{miho_img}.
+MegaDepth and ScanNet, respectively outdoor and indoor datasets, are de-facto standard in nowadays image matching benchmarking; sample image pairs for each dataset are shown in Fig.~\ref{miho_img}.
+For these datasets, the same 1500 image pairs for each dataset and GT data indicated in the protocol employed by~\cite{loftr} are used.
 MegaDepth test image pairs belong to only 2 different scenes and are resized proportionally so that the maximum size is equal to 1200 px, while ScanNet image pairs belong to 100 different scenes and are resized to $640\times480$ px.
-Although according to previous evaluation~\cite{lightglue} LightGlue provides better results when the images are rescaled so that the maximum dimension is 1600 px, in this evaluation the original 1200 px resize was maintained since more outliers and minor keypoint precision are achieved in the latter case, providing a configuration in which the filtering and refinement of the matches can be better revealed.
+Although according to previous evaluation~(\cite{lightglue}) LightGlue provides better results when the images are rescaled so that the maximum dimension is 1600 px, in this evaluation the original 1200 px resize was maintained since more outliers and minor keypoint precision are achieved in the latter case, providing a configuration in which the filtering and refinement of the matches can be better revealed.
 For deep methods, the best weights that fit the kind of scene, i.e. indoor or outdoor, are used when available.

-To provide further insight into the case of outdoor scenes the Image Matching Challenge (IMC) PhotoTourism dataset\footnote{ \url{https://www.kaggle.com/competitions/image-matching-challenge-2022/data}} is also employed.
-The \textbf{IMC PhotoTourism (IMC-PT)} dataset is a curated collection of sixteen scenes derived by the SfM models of the Yahoo Flickr Creative Commons 100 Million (YFCC100M) dataset~\cite{yfcc100m}.
+The IMC-PT dataset is a curated collection of sixteen scenes derived by the SfM models of the Yahoo Flickr Creative Commons 100 Million (YFCC100M) dataset~(\cite{yfcc100m}).
 For each scene 800 image pairs have been randomly chosen, resulting in a total of 12800 image pairs.
 These scenes also provide 3D model scale as GT data so that metric evaluations are possible.
-Note that MegaDepth data are is roughly a subset of IMC-PT.
+Note that MegaDepth data are roughly a subset of IMC-PT.
 Furthermore, YFCC100M has been often exploited to train deep image matching methods so it can be assumed that some of the compared deep filters are advantaged on this dataset, but this information cannot be retrieved or elaborated.
 Nevertheless, the proposed modules are handcrafted and not positively biased so the comparison is still valid for the main aim of the evaluation.